Mestrim/MNIST/README.txt

-In order to work this program you need to download these two
+In order to work this program you need to: unpack(unzip) mnist_test.zip in main folder.
-datasets: mnist_train.csv mnist_test.csv and paste them into main folder.